“I’m fighting crime with my twat.”

 Roberts was instantly unlikable on the first page and by the time I stopped reading things had only gotten worse.
 She is, to put it in the most concise terms, a giant fucking asshole.
 I think the intention was to write a witty, tough female lead, but what you get is a rude, insensitive dick who is dismissive of everyone around her and doesn’t seem to be able to think about anyone but herself.
 It’s like the author took every unlikable male cop stereotype and just change the gender.
 And there was no soft backstory that would have allowed the reader to feel even a smidgen of connection to her.

 The dialogue, on the plus side, was fast and snappy, but the content of the dialogue was brash, borderline racist in spots, occasionally misogynistic and not funny even though it seemed to desperately want to be.
 Roberts also had a tagline that was overused, and by overused I mean I didn’t even want to hear it the first time, “fuck god in the eyeball.”
-And listen, I’m not religious and have been known to piss off my religious family members, but that is so stupid I’m offended just on the grounds of lameness.
+And listen, I’m not religious and have been known to piss off my religious family members regularly, but that is so stupid I’m offended just on the grounds of lameness.